polarspetroll/gopio/README.md

 # GOPIO
-A simple gpio controller package for raspberrypi, written in golang.
+A simple gpio controller package for raspberrypi.

-- 🎇 New feature:
-  - added wiringpi functions which it is written in C and it is much more compatible, efficient and faster.
-The wiringpi part uses CGO feature of golang so wiringpi library is required if you wish to use it.

   > the documentation for this package will be available very soon.